Justype/HPC-tips/bio-on-arm-linux.md

 ## tcltk

-NOTE: tcl/tk is based on x11 and cannot run on headless computer.
+NOTE: tcl/tk is based on x11 and CANNOT run on headless computer.

 See [here](https://community.rstudio.com/t/problem-installing-gwidgets2tcltk/137978)